V4NDUUL/Customer_Sales/README.md

 Creating separate DataFrames for each customer type (location) Adding suffixes to each DataFrame to distinguish columns from different locations Customer Segmentation
 Once the data is preprocessed, we perform customer segmentation based on the different locations.
-The following locations are included in the analysis:

-Odessa
-Midland
-Cibolo
-Gainesville
-Williston
-Wireline YA
-Henderson
-Shreveport
 For each location, a separate DataFrame is created, and the suffixes are added to the columns to differentiate between locations.

 Merging DataFrames